Skip to main content

 How to find your actual energy usage

-If you have been with your supplier for a while and submit regular meter readings (or have a smart meter), your data should be fairly accurate.
+If you’ve been with your supplier for a while and submit regular meter readings (or have a smart meter), your data should be fairly accurate.

 You can: